NORMAN LLOYD DEXTER 1891–1971

 Age 10 and living with father Arthur, mother Rachel and brothers Claud 14, John H. 3, sister Blanche 7, a cousin Leonard White 21 and a servant Sarah Sproston, 24.
 They lived at 9 Stamford Street, Ilkeston, Derby.

 Age 20, living with father Arthur 49, mother Rachel 44, sister Blanche May 17, brother Arthur John Howard 13 and a visitor Mabel Cousins 21.
 They lived at 1 Pelham Street, Ilkeston.
-He is assisting in the family business of furniture dealing.
+He was assisting in the family business of furniture dealing.

 Rank: Lieutenant (14.1.1916), previously 2nd Lt., 13th Battalion, Sherwood Foresters (19.11.1914)